 The neighbouring Whale Beach is arguably a ‘better’ beach than Palm Beach but it doesn’t have as many cafes and restaurants.
 The trees along the edge of Whale Beach offer lots of shade, it has BBQ facilities, an ocean pool and a children’s play park right on the beach.
 Understandably, it is popular with families.

 Bilgola Beach (further south from Palm and Whale Beach)

 Bilgola Beach can be found just south of Palm Beach and Whale beach.
-A beautiful spot surrounded by bush and if you’re lucky, peace and quiet.
+This is a beautiful spot surrounded by bush and if you’re lucky, peace and quiet.
 Bilgola is an excellent chill out if you avoid weekends and/or arrive early.
-Bilgola has a pleasant kiosk by the beach and an ocean pool if you don’t like the look of the Bilgola waves.
+You’ll discover a pleasant kiosk by the beach and an ocean pool if you don’t like the look of the Bilgola waves.

 The Royal Botanic Gardens is a beautiful park on the foreshore of the most beautiful harbour in the world.

 There’s a cafe in the middle of the Royal Botanic Gardens where you can compete with creatures of various sizes for your lunch.
 Alternatively bring your own, find a patch of grass and watch the boats go by.
 The Royal Botanic Gardens is a must place to visit and it won’t cost you a cent.